 Dig a hole large enough to accommodate the roots without bending them.
-You wouldn't like to try to fit in a shirt or blouse that you couldn't button so don't let your poor peonies suffer the same indignity of a poorly prepared planting hole.
 Set the root in the hole so that the dormant buds(eyes)will be one inch below the ground when the soil is gently but firmly filled in around the root.
 There should be nothing above the soil if you have positioned the root properly.

-We do not recommend growing peonies in pots.
+We do not ever recommend growing peonies in pots.

 Watering is Critical

 It is suggested that you water as you fill with the soil so that there are no dry pockets of soil as the peony will be growing the majority of it's new roots in the fall.
 If it is dry for an extended period of time be sure and water the area to avoid drying out completely.
 This may mean getting the hose out after the first few frosts in the fall especially on sandy soil.
 The last thing you should do after the Thanksgiving pie is eaten is go out and check to make sure the soil where you planted your peony root is not dry in the rooting zone.
 If it is take the empty ice cream pail from the kitchen and fill it with water and give the roots a drink of water.